Portland Streetcar: U.S.-built streetcars

+In December 2025, a deal was reached that will see the three Brookville Liberty cars move to the Tacoma line of Sound Transit's Link light rail system in exchange for that line's three 2002-built Škoda/Inekon 10Ts, to allow both operators to standardize their fleets.
+Given the age difference between the two series being traded, Sound Transit agreed to pay $16.6 million to the City of Portland as part of the deal.

+Portland Streetcar announced on April 2, 2026, that the city had ordered 15 CAF Urbos streetcars to replace both the Škoda-built vehicles (which are the oldest in the fleet) and several other vehicles that were deemed to warrant replacing due to age or damage.
+Specifically, the 15 new streetcars would replace 15 existing cars: Skoda 10T cars 001–007, Inekon 12-Trio cars 008–010, United Streetcar prototype 015, wrecked United Streetcar car 024, and the three 2002-built Skoda cars in the process of being acquired from Sound Transit for temporary use.
+The CAF streetcars will be fitted with batteries to allow off-wire usage as part of the Montgomery Park extension of the North/South Line, and are expected to enter revenue service by the time the extension opens in 2030.

 Vintage Trolley service

 A Vintage Trolley in service on the Portland Streetcar line in 2001, passing Powell's Books.
 Operation of these cars on the PS line ended in 2005.

 Until late 2005 the fleet also contained two Portland Vintage Trolleys, replicas of 1904 J. G. Brill Company streetcars owned by TriMet.
 These two cars (of four such cars owned by TriMet) were transferred to the city of Portland in 2001 for use on the Portland Streetcar line on weekends.
 They were used on both Saturdays and Sundays, with just one car in service on each day.
 However, they were not wheelchair-accessible on the streetcar line, and they lacked the satellite-detection equipment necessary for them to be detected by the real-time arrival system (NextBus) informing passengers waiting at stops.
 When the line was extended to RiverPlace, the Vintage Trolley service continued to terminate at PSU, because of concerns that the steep incline on the new section could damage the cars' motors.
 These and other issues led to suspension of the Vintage Trolley service in late November 2005.
 It never resumed, and the two vintage-style cars were returned to TriMet and moved back to that agency's Vintage Trolley carbarn next to the Rose Quarter MAX station in January 2007.
 (One other Vintage Trolley continued to provide service on a portion of the MAX system until 2014.)